mhdSid/Angular-Accordion-CssOnly/readme.md

  ○ no fixed heights, content can grow naturally
  ○ no absolute positioning for content
  ○ support for variable number of tabs
- ○ the tab width should not be fixed and grow with text length
+ ○ tab width is not fixed and grows with text length
  ○ no toggle animation
  ○ no JS used for the accordion implementation
- ○ on tab activation load the needed content via javascript request (you can use static content files, we are only interested    in the client side)
+ ○ on tab activation loads the needed content via javascript request
- ○ request content only the first time a tab gets activated
+ ○ requests content only the first time a tab gets activated

 ##### Clone the repository through https